 The next step is to identify what Balfour calls your “point(s) of leverage.”
 What are the most impactful areas of that map?
 What can be improved that could have the most significant impact?

-Once these are identified, you’ll be able to recognize the money and resources going towards initiatives outside your point of leverage, and should look towards defining the most important metrics and revising overall strategy.
+Once these are identified, you’ll be able to recognize the money and resources going towards initiatives outside your point of leverage.
+Then you should look towards defining the most important metrics and revising overall strategy.

 It’s also worth noting that these can change over time, so it’s essential to review the above exercises and questions regularly.
-The first review may result in a new roadmap, but after implementing, there will undoubtedly be more learnings as a result, so maybe the map needs another revision.
+The first review may result in a new roadmap.
+After implementation, there will undoubtedly be more learnings as a result, so maybe the map needs another revision.
 But no matter what, the takeaways from these audits should be both actionable and measurable.

 As with all things in marketing, review the data, and optimize constantly.
-But if you follow the steps above with a deep understanding of how and why to create acquisition loops, you’ll be on your way to real, sustainable growth.
+If you follow the steps above with a deep understanding of how and why to create growth loops, you’ll be on your way to real, sustainable growth.